G.o.d: Legacy

 g.o.d was the first K-pop group to be dubbed "the nation's group", a sobriquet popularized by the media and cultural commentators due to their appeal to not only the teenage demographic, but across a much broader age demographic compared to their contemporaries.
 In contrast to their contemporaries, who were primarily targeting a teenage audience, they were known as the boy band which "appealed to both teenagers and their parents" and "rose beyond its status as an idol group to be loved by people of all ages."
 Cultural commentators have noted that the subject matter of their debut song "To Mother" and other songs such as "One Candle" and "Road" further contributed to their broad popular appeal as the country was transitioning out of difficult times and was still recovering from the 1997 Asian financial crisis when the group debuted.
 They are the first idol group to star in their own reality show, g.o.d's Baby Diaries, beginning a trend of idol singers and other entertainers participating in similar shows such as Hello Baby and The Return of Superman.

 g.o.d set a number of records in sales figures.
 They currently hold the record for the highest-selling album (not including a repackaged version) within a single month – their fourth album Chapter 4 (released in November 2001) sold 1,441,209 copies within a month of its release – and was the only K-pop group to have the sales figures of an album surpass the 1.2 million mark within that time frame until BTS accomplished the same feat in 2017 with the album Love Yourself: Her.
 They are the most recent K-pop group to sell over a million physical copies of a full album and the last group to do so prior to the establishment of digital music stores, having sold over 1.7 million copies of Chapter 4, before EXO reached the milestone in 2013.

+The enduring popularity and cross-generational appeal of their songs have been noted by second and third generation K-pop idols, many of whom stating that they had grown up listening to g.o.d's music as elementary school students.
+Of the inactive or disbanded first-generation groups, g.o.d was the first to make a comeback and still attain success in a highly saturated market in spite of a nearly decade-long hiatus, which commentators attributed to their discography and an ongoing domestic retro wave spurred by younger consumers' interest in the pop culture of the 1980s and 1990s.
+After reuniting in 2014, they have continued with group activities while maintaining their individual solo careers and have been cited by younger generations of artists as industry "role models" and "inspirations".